 International Development Partnerships - £1.2 million per year (£2.4 million per two-year funding cycle)

 Two-year partnerships with a small number of respected and recognised international charities, registered in either the Isle of Man or the United Kingdom.
 Funding provided will be used for international development projects which meet the international development policy objectives agreed by the Council of Ministers.

-The International Development Partnerships funding stream will open in February 2018.
+The International Development Partnerships funding stream is now open for applications.

 More information on International Development Partnerships

 Small Grants - £270,000 per year (£540,000 per two-year funding cycle)